Passage at the Gate

 ‘Passage at the Gate’ is a 3-channel celluloid film projection with images spliced intermittently to interact with one another in their overlapping frames, constantly shifting their context and relationship.

-Based in tenuousness and deterioration, heat and light wear away at film strips precariously hung from rope-suspended steel rods, nodding to loss, weight, transcendence, infinity.
+Heat and light deteriorate film strips precariously hung from rope-suspended steel rods.
 Images pass through--or over--reaching out to one another, apparitions or points of contact, memory slowly losing fidelity as it is replayed again and again.
-This work is an addition to an ongoing meditation, and mediation, on loss.
+This work is an addition to an ongoing meditation on loss.